 The Details of the Southwest Travel Funds Extension

-At the beginning of this crisis, Southwest service reps were telling people they would not extend their travel funds, much to their disappointment.
+At the beginning of the pandemic, Southwest service reps were telling people they would not extend their travel funds, much to their disappointment.

 In the past, Southwest has usually extended travel funds for up to a year if you asked, but they reduced your credit by $100 to do so.